Books Coming in 2025! Wild Hunts and Mermaids

 Not yet.

 Rhys & Lider, a Mystery with Merpeople: My detectives in the Myths Endure on Mars series are currently on Earth.
-They are approached by Siphons or merpeople to locate a young man, Brae, who disappeared when his engagement was broken.
+They are requested by a family of Siphons or merpeople to locate a young man, Brae, who disappeared when his engagement was broken.
 Initially convinced that another Siphon family temporarily kidnapped Brae to end a breach of promise suit, Rhys and Lider instead become convinced that the young man is collateral damage in someone else's political agenda.

 The story is a part-retelling of Hans Christian Andersen's "The Little Mermaid."